yanlin-duan/yanlin-duan.github.io/_posts/2017-03-07-cheatsheatappliedML.md

 As the midterm is coming, I am revising for what we have covered so far in the class, and think that preparing a cheatsheet would be an effective way to do so (though the exam is closed book).
 I am posting my notes here so it can benefit more people.

+# References and Copyright Notice

+The notes are largely inspired by:

+- [Course material](https://amueller.github.io/applied_ml_spring_2017/) for COMS 4995 Applied Machine Learning
+- *Introduction to machine learning with python* by Mueller and Guido
+- *Applied predictive modeling* by Kuhn, Johnson

+Care has been taken to avoid copyrighted contents as much as possible, and give citation wherever is proper.

 # Introduction to Machine Learning

 ## Type of machine learnings